offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 `{bm} /(FreeCAD\/Part Design Workbench\/Organization\/Part\/Coordinate System)_TOPIC/i`

-A part has its own local coordinate system: Internally, bodies are moved and rotated using the local coordinate system.
-Externally, the part (and all the bodies within it) is moveable and rotatable as a single unit.
+A standard part_FC has its own local coordinate system_FC: Internally, bodies_FC are moved and rotated using the local coordinate system_FC.
+Externally, the standard part_FC (and all the bodies_FC within it) is moveable and rotatable as a single unit.

 ![FreeCAD part design workbench part model pane example](freecad_part_design_part_model_pane_example.png)